 Our Board of Directors is responsible for the overall management of the Company.
 The Board of Directors is divided into three classes, designated Class I, Class II and Class III.
 The Board of Directors currently includes two Class I directors, two Class II directors, and two Class III directors.
 Members of each class of our Board of Directors are elected to serve for a three-year term.
 The three-year terms of the members of each class are staggered, so that each year the members of a different class are due to be elected at the annual meeting.
-The Class III directors are currently serving a term that is due to expire at our 2021 annual meeting, and the Class II directors are serving a term that is due to expire at the next annual meeting thereafter.
+The Class III directors are currently serving a term that is due to expire at the Annual Meeting.
+The Class I directors are currently serving a term that is due to expire at our 2021 annual meeting, and the Class II directors are serving a term that is due to expire at the next annual meeting thereafter.